The festival runs Sunday, August 12 from 10am - 6pm.

 The festival will soon be here!
 Sweet smells of coconut-scented sunscreen and deep-fried elephant ears will soon waft across the stages and past the crowds that come annually to experience the Watermelon Festival.
-The streets will teem with people seemingly enchanted by the music, fanfare and sweet aromas.
+The streets will be filled with people seemingly enchanted by the music, fanfare and sweet aromas.

 Big bands, jugglers, and folk acts will entertain from 5 outdoor stages sponsored by Capital One.
 This year’s Carytown Watermelon Festival is an experience no one should forgo; this is the jubilant peak of summer in Richmond. last year, 118,000 people made their way to the celebration, buzzing like bees to the hive.
 The Shriners sliced through a record number of watermelons, feeding the swarms of visitors almost 3000 juicy melons.